mattermost/docs/source/configure/configuration-settings.rst

 Amazon S3 Endpoint
 ^^^^^^^^^^^^^^^^^^^

-Hostname of your S3-compatible instance.
+The hostname of your S3-compatible instance.
 Defaults to ``"s3.amazonaws.com"``.

 .. note::
   For Digital Ocean Spaces, the hostname should be set to ``"<region>.digitaloceanspaces.com"``, where ``<region>`` is the abbreviation for the region you chose when setting up the Space.
 It can be ``nyc3``, ``ams3``, or ``sgp1``.